-Uta was swarmed by members of the tribe as he returned to camp, Tokuta and Kotuta at his sides, along with many other nesibindi.
+Uta was swarmed by members of the tribe.

-He smiled graciously, but pushed the people trying to touch him and hollering their appreciation.
+When he returned to camp with Tokuta and Kotuta, all he felt was weary relief-and a desperate need to see Kafila and Ingwe.

-Kept moving until he spotted Kafila, with Ingwe in tow.
+Uta smiled graciously to each well wisher, but pushed purposefully forward until he reached Kafila, with Ingwe in tow.